 Non-Sectarian & Non-Oppositional Murals In Republican Areas

 UN Day For The Eradication Of Poverty (Dunlewey St).
-The mural make reference to child poverty in “W. Belfast” which would include the Shankill and Woodvale.
+The mural makes reference to child poverty in “W. Belfast” which would include the (loyalist) Shankill and Woodvale areas.
 However, the Celtic imagery might be understood oppositionally by loyalists.

 Bill Of Rights (Northumberland St)

 The ceasefire (1994) and the Good Friday Agreement (1998) meant that tourists could feel safer in Belfast and London-/Derry.
 As early as 1999, Fáilte Feirste Thiar was taking advantage of the peace to promote nationalist west Belfast as a tourist destination (BBC).
-Murals and other reminders of the Troubles such as the “peace” lines, have proven a popular attraction and are included as a part of every tour, whether offered by Taxi Trax, Belfast Black Cab Tours, Coiste (whose tours guided by former prisoners) or even the broader City Sightseeing Belfast tour, which includes the Falls and Shankill and a stop at the so-called International Wall.
+Murals and other reminders of the Troubles such as the “peace” lines have proven a popular attraction and are included as a part of every tour, whether offered by Taxi Trax, Belfast Black Cab Tours, Coiste (whose tours guided by former prisoners) or even the broader City Sightseeing Belfast tour, which includes the Falls and Shankill and a stop at the so-called International Wall.
 Also on the tour is the Cupar Way part of the (so-called) “peace” line that divides CNR and PUL west Belfast.
 Tourists are now encouraged to leave a signature and a message in permanent marker on the wall.
 They leave messages of hope and love but it’s also likely that they get a thrill from the loyalist gunmen and, perhaps to a lesser extent, from the historical images of violent struggle elsewhere on tour.

 West Belfast Taxi Tours.
-Only one of these murals was in fact still visible in 2003.
+Only one of the murals depicted was in fact still visible in 2003.

-(Compare the images above to a 1985 mural ironically using the Tourist Board slogan ‘Discover Ireland’ and to a loyalist one (A009) using the slogan from the post-peace campaign “Wouldn’t it be great?”)
+(Compare the images above to a 1985 nationalist mural (M00311) ironically using the Tourist Board slogan ‘Discover Ireland’ and to a loyalist one (A009) using the slogan from the post-peace campaign “Wouldn’t it be great?”)